 WICCI’s Coastal Resilience Working Group uses innovative methods and technologies to describe and predict the effects that the changing climate will have on the communities and property owners of Wisconsin’s coastlines.

 It is challenging to fully appreciate the potential consequences of changing lake levels, precipitation patterns, and storm events that may result from a changing climate.
-In part, this is because regional climate and lake level projections are provided via technical data that do not indicate specific consequences for city planners and resource managers.
-In some cases, the consequences of climate change on coastal communities may not be obvious because projected changes may have conflicting impacts.
+In part, this is because regional climate and lake level projections do not directly translate into specific consequences at the coast like erosion and flooding.

 Coastal communities need interpretive tools that synthesize distributed data and translate the predictions of regional climate change models and lake level forecasts into user-friendly, local terms that anyone can understand.
 Such tools will help decision-makers see the connections between climate modeling and the day-to-day decisions they must make.